sp-squared/egr222/README.md

 ```
 EGR222 Software Engineering

 Overview of the software development process.
+Includes requirements,
-Includes requirements, design, construction, and testing of software.
+design, construction,and testing of software.
 Software project planning.
 Analysis, architecture, and design of software systems using UML.
 Evaluating designs.
 Implementing designs using appropriate data structures, frameworks, and APIs.
 Prerequisite: CIS 268 or EGR 121.
 (3 units; Fall)

 ```